-A new Cambridge Bursary Scheme was introduced in 2006 which is funded by the University, the Cambridge Colleges (including St John's), the Isaac Newton Trust (which also administers the scheme) and corporate sponsors.
-The scheme pays a substantial bursary in an effort to ensure that no UK student should be deterred from applying to the University of Cambridge because of financial considerations and that no student should have to leave because of financial difficulties.
-Expenditure on scholarships and awards totalled £1,616,000 in 2008/09, up £318,000 (24.5%) on the previous year.
+A Cambridge Bursary Scheme was introduced in 2006 which is funded by the University, the Cambridge Colleges (including St John's), the Isaac Newton Trust (which also administers the scheme) and corporate sponsors.
+The scheme pays substantial bursaries in an effort to ensure that no UK student should be deterred from applying to the University of Cambridge because of financial considerations and that no student should have to leave because of financial difficulties.
+Expenditure on scholarships and awards totalled £1,712,000 in 2009/10, up £96,000 (5.9%) on the previous year.